The review has been updated after the release of Corel Painter 2022.

 Straight line strokes

-This tool found in Corel Painter is much easier to use than the Shift + click method in Photoshop.
+This Corel Painter’s tool is much easier to use than the Shift + click method in Photoshop.
 It allows you to draw perfectly straight lines with any chosen brush and is particularly useful when drawing interiors or urban environments with a lot of architecture.

-Transform tool in Corel Painter could still be improved.
-There is a lot of button clicking when trying to switch between resize, rotate or move an object.
-There might be some shortcuts to help with that, however I find transform tool in Photoshop a lot faster and more intuitive.
-I also noticed there is no warp mode in Painter that lets you warp contents of a layer in a controllable and precise way.
+Transform tool in Corel Painter 2022 works very much like the one in Photoshop.
+I noticed however, that there is no warp mode in Painter that lets you warp contents of a layer in a controllable and precise way.

-Let’s face it, the color picker in Photoshop is not very useful for painting.
+Most Photoshop users complain about the color picker in Photoshop, and for a good reason.
+It is not very useful for painting.
 I much rather prefer the color wheel available in Corel Painter which makes it easier to stick to color harmonies and build a beautiful color palette for your illustration.

 There is however an extension available in Photoshop CC which brings a simple version of the color wheel into the software.
 Adobe Color Themes allows you to pick a color rule, build a palette easily in a matter of seconds and the swatches will help you stick to your composition when painting.

 Both programs have basic blending modes, such as Multiply, Overlay, Screen etc. and each software has a few modes that are not available in the other.
-Unfortunately, there is no Color Dodge mode in Painter, which I find myself using quite often.
+I was happy to discover that Color Dodge mode has also been added to Corel Painter.

 It seems there are no adjustment layers in Painter which is a big loss for me as I use them very often.
-The biggest advantage of an adjustment layer is that you don’t need to apply the adjustment directly to a layer containing your art work and you can delete, modify or switch it off anytime.
+The biggest advantage of an adjustment layer is that you don’t need to apply the adjustment directly to a layer containing your art work and you have the option to delete, modify or switch it off anytime.

 Corel Painter can save files as PSD so that it’s possible to continue working with your painting in Photoshop.
 You can also create PDF files, though with limited options.